CognitiveProgrammer/State-Machine-Using-Boost-Statechart/Chapter-5/Readme.md

 # Chapter - 5 : Deferred Events

-_In the state machine code till now, we saw that the events has to be handled by the state which is receiving the event.
+_In the state machine code till now, we saw that the events have to be handled by the state which is receiving the event.
 In cases where the state is not listening to the event, the event(s) will simply gets lost_.

-_Unfortunaltely, in many scenarios its extremely unlikely to have synchronous event capture mechanism.
-In those situations, if we aren't able to handle the event in the current state but may probably do it another state, then the event should be preserved not discared._
+_Unfortunately, in many scenarios its extremely unlikely to have a synchronous event capture mechanism.
+In those situations, if we aren't able to handle the event in the current state, but may probably do it in another state, then the event should be preserved not discared._

-_This is achieved by using_ __sc::deferral__ _which deferred the handling of event from the current state, but the event remains alive and can be handled in the next state._
+_This is achieved by using_ __sc::deferral__ _which deferred the handling of event from the current state, but the event remain alive and can be handled in the next state._

-_However, its extremly tricky to use deferring events.
-The bheaviour changes based on way the events are raised or handled_
+_However, it's extremely tricky to use deferring events.
+The behavior changes based on the way the events are raised or handled_

-## 4.1  Using sc::deferral
+## 5.1  Using sc::deferral

 _To use sc::deferral, we need to import one special header file of boost::statechart libary called_ __deferral.hpp__